From Tech Writing to Dog Sitting

 He wasn’t being lazy.
 He was being honest.

-He remembers when success was all the motivation he needed.
+He remembers how the quest for success propelled him early in his career.
 He remembers plowing through whatever work stress he encountered, because on the backside of that stress were people who depended on him.
 For 25-plus years, that was all the motivation needed to keep at a job he never truly enjoyed.

 Now that his kids are grown and on their own, he faces an increasingly stark scenario.
 Deadlines approach, the work pace quickens, his ability to keep up wanes, and the desire and motivation needed to plow through it all has vanished.